-- A larger percentage of resident workers (Administrative and Support Services) travelled to work by Car, as driver (72.8% compared to 52.8%)
+- A larger percentage of resident workers who travelled by car, as driver (72.8% compared to 52.8%)

-- A larger percentage of resident workers (Administrative and Support Services) travelled to work by Truck (2.4% compared to 1.1%)
+- A smaller percentage of resident workers who travelled by train (0% compared to 15.1%)

-- A smaller percentage of resident workers (Administrative and Support Services) travelled to work by Train (0.0% compared to 15.1%)
+- A smaller percentage of resident workers who travelled by bus (0.6% compared to 5.5%)

-- A smaller percentage of resident workers (Administrative and Support Services) travelled to work by Bus (0.6% compared to 5.5%)
+- A larger percentage of resident workers who travelled by truck (2.4% compared to 1.1%)

 The largest changes in the method of travel to work of the Administrative and Support Services resident workers in Coffs Harbour City between 2011 and 2016 were:

 - Car, as driver (+184 resident workers)

 - Did not go to work (+9 resident workers)